coalton-lang/coalton/docs/intro-to-coalton.md

 * `print-class-db` - print every class and their methods
 * `print-instance-db` - print the instances of every class

+## Instance Defaulting

+Coalton has a similar [type defaulting system](https://www.haskell.org/onlinereport/decls.html#sect4.3.4) as Haskell.
+It is not currently extensible, and only resolves `Num :a` to `Num Integer`.
+Type defaulting is invoked on implicitly typed definitions and code compiled with the `coalton` macro.

 ## Quirks and Differences from Common Lisp